 Torque's Proportional Pricing

-Commodity market sets lowest possible coffee value
+Commodity market sets coffee value at lowest point

-Consumer market sets the true value of coffee
+Consumer market sets the true value of coffee at retail point.

 All of us in Specialty Coffee agree that coffee producers are valuable, but we haven't agreed on how to assign that value, who assigns it, or how to convey it through the supply chain.